 Here are motivational/cover letter tips to up your chances of success when applying for a job:

 It’s about you: Put in a great deal of effort to make sure that this letter presents you, your skills and experience in a concise and professional manner.

 Make your covering letter stand out in the crowd: Bear in mind when writing this letter that you maybe 1 of 40 applicant letters that the Recruitment Manager is reading, you have to make your application stand out.
 It is not unheard of for a candidate who has a perfect CV and a brilliant motivational email, even if they don’t have all the right skill set required for the job, to be considered.

 Be professional: Be sure to use professional business communication style, correct grammar, spelling, simply put - no errors.
 Do not include personal stories of hardship and desperation; sell yourself based on your skills.

 The format is key: As in all professional correspondence, the format is clear: salutation, introductory paragraph, general body of letter, conclusion.
-Read our blog.
+Read our blog for working moms here.

 What to include in a covering letter: Top line the letter should include aspects such as: why the role appealing to you; what relevant skills and experience you have (as per the job spec requirements); if relevant why the industry is appealing; explain why you are looking for a new role; say something about yourself (perhaps how you would describe yourself and how others would describe you); explain any gaps in your CV.

-In conclusion, finding the right job is not always easy, particularly as unemployment rates in South Africa are high.
-If you are job-hunting via RecruitMyMom and you have a perfect RecruitMyMom CV, with a stand out from the crowd motivational letter, your application will be noticed.
+Finding the right job is not always easy, particularly as unemployment rates in South Africa are high.
+If you are job-hunting via RecruitMyMom and you have a perfect RecruitMyMom CV, with a standout from the crowd motivational letter, your application will be noticed.